How to Correct Form I-9 & Other I-9 FAQs

 Form I-9, the method of employment eligibility verification required of employers in the United States, is a U.S. Citizenship and Immigration Services (USCIS) document that must be completed for all employees within your organization.
 I-9s are used to verify the identity and employment authorization of individuals hired in the United States.

 Whether you choose to correct old I-9s yourself or use a third-party vendor, it is important to adhere to ICE’s correction guidelines.
-With this in mind, InfoMart has partnered with HIREtech to provide you with a simple solution.
+With this in mind, InfoMart has partnered with HIREtech to provide a simple solution.

 How much does a single mistake cost in fines, on average?